Business owners: Financial guidance (COVID-19)

 - Businesses will not be allowed to issue redundancy notices to employees on the JSS.

 If you have business interruption insurance that includes cover for either pandemics or government-ordered closures, you should be able to make a claim on your policy.
 The government and insurance industry confirmed on 17 March 2020 that the advice given to avoid pubs, theatres and so on is sufficient to make a claim, providing all other terms and conditions are met.
 Insurance policies vary greatly so you should check your policy and contact your provider.

-To assist with short-term cash flow, loans are available through the Coronavirus Business Interruption Loan Scheme and the Coronavirus Bounce Back Loan Scheme.
+To assist with short-term cash flow, loans are available through the Coronavirus Bounce Back Loan Scheme and the Coronavirus Business Interruption Loan Scheme.
 Loans are available from all the major banks and will be interest free for the first 12 months.

 If your businesses has an outstanding tax bill HMRC’s Time to Pay scheme can enable you to delay payment.
-Contact HMRC’s dedicated Coronavirus Helpline on 0800 0159 559.
+Contact HMRC’s dedicated Coronavirus Helpline online or call 0800 024 1222.